 Emu oil, vitamin E, and tea tree oil, oil are a few oils that may aid in preventing scarring.
 Topical therapies, of course, will only work on fresh scars.
 Surgery is the only way to get the piercing out once it has developed a fistula and has aged.

 The treatment, known as an umbilicoplasty, is simple and typically just calls for local anesthesia.
 It takes no more than an hour to finish this process.
 The surgeon removes the tissue holding the fistula after creating an incision at the abdominal button.
-The skin will next be stitched together.
+The skin will next be stitches together.
 The cost of an umbilicoplasty ranges from $2,500 to $5,000.

 The tissue is frozen during cryotherapy, which can lessen the keloid’s size and degree of hardness.
 Keloids may be flattened and faded using lasers.
 As a final resort, you might potentially have surgery to altogether remove the keloid.